tsantos2311/test-repo/TestingFile.md

-This is a test file where I can test git functions, command line functions and markdown language.
+This is a test file where I can test git functions, command line functions and markdown syntax.

-### to start with let's make an unordered list
+#### to start with let's make an unordered list

 * abc
 * def
 * ghi

-First time failure, trying once again.